Finn-Lab/plastiC/README.md

 # plastiC
-Workflow for recovery and quality estimation of plastid genomes from metagenomic samples
+A Snakemake workflow for recovery and characterization of plastid genomes from metagenomic datasets.

+# Installation

+# Databases

+# Configuration

+# Running